1–2 spots available for Q2 · Claim yours

 Laravel

 What it is.
 A batteries-included PHP framework.
-ORM, auth, queues, scheduling, email, admin panels, and testing are all built in.
+ORM, auth, queues, scheduling, email, admin panels, and testing are built in.

 Pros: